Ghana Welding Bureau established to boost local content in petroleum sector

 This, he said, necessitates establishing the Ghana Welding Bureau, which is mandated among other things to provide regulatory direction and certification for the welding vocation in line with international best and acceptable practices.

-“Apart from minimizing the loss of revenue to Ghana due to non-availability of internationally certified welders, it is a major step to support President Akufo-Addo’s industrialization agenda.”
+“Apart from minimising the loss of revenue to Ghana due to non-availability of internationally certified welders, it is a major step to support President Akufo-Addo’s industrialisation agenda.”

 In his welcome address, the Chief Executive Officer of the Petroleum Commission, Egbert Faibille Jnr, said welding and pipefitting have been identified by the Commission as technical areas in which Ghana lags behind.